FEYoung/DataScience/README.md

 	3.	information on the variables selected;

-2.	run_analysis.R - contains the R script to process the dataset following the instructions given as:
+2.	run_analysis.R - contains the R script to process the dataset following the instructions stated.
+However, I swapped tasks 3 and 4 as it was easier to rename the variables this way around.

 	1. Merges the training and the test data sets to create one data set.